 People watch Ed Wood movies purely meta to observe the terrible sets, bad dialogue and acting, and obvious mistakes.

-Ironically, many ''Skinemax' films go the opposite direction, with as few as two or three sex scenes (tastefully obscured sometimes, at that!) in a two hour movie about the most boring and trite corporate/scientific espionage imaginable.
-Makes a good insomnia cure though!
+Pornography.
+As John Carmack of id Software said, "[The story] It's expected to be there, but it's not that important."
+Ironically, many ''Skinemax' films go the opposite direction, with as few as two or three sex scenes in a two hour movie about the most boring and trite corporate/scientific espionage imaginable.

 While a lot of people won't admit it, social stigmas related to nudity and sex means many people's only exposure to such is through generic action movies.
 The watchers are not especially interested in the story at all, they're just there for the nudity, sex and violence.
 This means movies are released with this in mind, leading to Viewers Are Morons, which pisses off the other group.

 Milla Jovovich is a compelling reason to watch Ultraviolet (to her fans), despite being considered to be a very bad movie by critics in general.
 It holds true for Zoolander (as Katinka), The Messenger: The Story of Joan of Arc, and The Fifth Element (as Leeloo).
 Inverted with her role in the Resident Evil movies, as many fans were displeased that established characters such as Jill Valentine and Leon Kennedy were pushed back in favor of Jovovich.
 It hasn't stopped the movies from being successful, though.